 Honey, God blessed me when He gave me you.
 Through good times and not-so-good, we’ve made it ten years!
 And I believe God wants the next ten years of our marriage to be even better than the last.
 But I miss you.
 I miss the kinds of connections we had when we were first married.
 For the ways in which I’ve not been the kind of spouse you need, I’m sorry.
 Would you help me understand some of the things that are making intimacy and sex hard for you?
 I want to listen and hear you.
 And I want us to work together to make the next season of our marriage all that God wants it to be.

 Such an opening statement will be only the beginning.
-But it can hopefully set you up to have a conversation that focuses on working toward a solution instead of lobbing criticisms at each other.
+But it can set you up to have a conversation that focuses on working toward a solution instead of lobbing criticisms at each other.
+See yourself as inviting your spouse to sit on the same side of the table as you, addressing the problem together.

 If you’d like a more detailed guide to understanding how to communicate more effectively with your spouse, check out our resource Dr Carol’s Guide to Healthy Communication in Marriage.

 Your Turn: What issue in your marriage have you been either avoiding or fighting about?
-When are you going to have that difficult conversation?
+When are you going to have that difficult conversation with your spouse?
 Leave a comment below.

 Tweetables: why not share this post?